Block diagonally symmetric lozenge tilings: Statement of main results

-Our data indicates that even when all variables are set to $1$, $\M^{\r,\r^{\prime}} (H(m,m,n+l))$ generally contains large prime factors, suggesting that a simple product formula is unlikely to exist.
-Nevertheless, we discover an identity regarding the ``signed'' enumeration of $\M^{\r,\r^{\prime}}_{\x} (H(m,m,n+l))$.
-Before starting our second main result, we introduce the following notions.
+Our data indicates that when all variables are set to $1$, $\M^{\r,\r^{\prime}} (H(n+l,m,m))$ generally contains large prime factors, suggesting that a simple product formula is unlikely to exist.
+Nevertheless, we discover an identity regarding the signed enumeration of the $(\r,\r^{\prime})$-block diagonally symmetric lozenge tilings of $H(n+l,m,m)$.
+Before stating our second main result, we introduce the following notions.

 Define two special sets as

 $P_{\mathsf{min}}$ is the set of minimal labels among all the sets $P$ satisfying the condition \eqref{eq.condition} while $P^{\prime}_{\mathsf{max}}$ is the set of maximal labels among all the sets $P^{\prime}$ satisfying the condition \eqref{eq.condition2}.
 Given any set $P \subset [m+n+l]$ satisfying \eqref{eq.condition} and $P^{\prime} \subset [n+l]$ satisfying \eqref{eq.condition2}, we define